Occupational Therapy Sunshine Coast

 Our occupational therapists spend time getting to know you, your circumstances and the supports you have available.
 We’ll work with you to clarify your goals.
 Then we’ll use evidence-based strategies to help you reach them.

-• Cognitive rehabilitation
+Cognitive rehabilitation

-• Functional capacity assessments
+Functional capacity assessments

-• Complex home modifications
+Complex home modifications

-• Upper limb and hand rehabilitation
+Upper limb and hand rehabilitation

-What are our clients saying about us?
+What our clients are saying about us…

-How our Sunshine Coast
+How our Sunshine Coast occupational therapists help you

 Our occupational therapists spend time getting to know you, your circumstances and the supports you have available.
 We’ll work with you to clarify your goals.
 Then we’ll use evidence-based strategies to help you reach them.